Indonesia to investigate forcible restraint of Nigerian diplomat | Law-Order

 - Indonesia

 "The Nigerian government demands appropriate sanctions against the relevant officials and has recalled its ambassador in Indonesia for consultations, including a review of bilateral relations," Esther Sunsuwa, a foreign ministry spokesperson, said in a statement on Wednesday.
-Indonesia's immigration office defended the actions of its officers, saying the diplomat had been "uncooperative" when questioned in front of a Jakarta apartment.
+Indonesia's immigration office defended the actions of its officers, saying the diplomat had been "uncooperative" when questioned in front of an apartment, during what an official said were routine checks on the validity of permits held by foreigners.

-Ibnu Chuldun, the head of the Jakarta law and human rights agency that oversees immigration, told a streamed news conference on Thursday the diplomat had refused to show his identity cards and subsequently attempted to break the car window with an e-cigarette when apprehended, causing an injury to one officer.
-"Immigration has launched an internal coordination to improve on the operational standards when taking action and monitoring on foreigners," he said.
+Ibnu Chuldun, the head of the Jakarta law and human rights agency that oversees immigration, told a news conference the diplomat had refused to show his identity cards and subsequently attempted to break the car window with an e-cigarette when apprehended, causing an injury to one officer.
+Ibnu said that immigration officials only learned of the diplomat's occupation when he produced his identity card at the immigration office and that the Nigerian ambassador had gone to the office and accepted it was "a misunderstanding."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)